Republican faction (Spanish Civil War): Soviet Union

 The Soviet Union primarily provided material assistance to the Republican forces.
 In total the USSR provided Spain with 806 planes, 362 tanks, and 1,555 artillery pieces.
 The Soviet Union ignored the League of Nations embargo and sold arms to the Republic when few other nations would do so; thus it was the Republic's only important source of major weapons.
 Joseph Stalin had signed the Non-Intervention Agreement but decided to break the pact.
 However, unlike Hitler and Mussolini who openly violated the pact, Stalin tried to do so secretly.
 He created a section X of the Soviet Union military to head the operation, coined Operation X. However, while a new branch of the military was created especially for Spain, most of the weapons and artillery sent to Spain were antiques.
 Stalin also used weapons captured in past conflicts.
 However, modern weapons such as BT-5 tanks and I-16 fighter aircraft were also supplied to Spain.

 Many of the Soviet deliveries were lost, or were smaller than Stalin had ordered.
 He only gave short notice, which meant many weapons were lost in the delivery process.
 Lastly, when the ships did leave with supplies for the Republicans, the journey was extremely slow.
 Stalin ordered the builders to include false decks in the design of ships.
 Then, once the ship left shore it was required to change its flag and change the color of parts of the ship to avoid capture by the Nationalists.
 However, in 1938, Stalin withdrew his troops and tanks as Republican government policy floundered.
 Historian Hugh Thomas comments "had they been able to purchase and transport good arms from US, British, and French manufacturers, the socialist and republican members of the Spanish government might have tried to cut themselves loose from Stalin".

 The Republic paid for Soviet arms with the gold reserves of the Bank of Spain, in an affair that would become a frequent subject of Francoist propaganda afterward (see Moscow Gold).
 The cost of Soviet arms was more than US$500 million (in 1936 prices); 72% of Spain's gold reserve, the fourth-largest in the world.
 The remaining 27%, or 176 tonnes, was transferred to France.

 The Soviet Union also sent a number of military advisers to Spain (2,000–3,000).
 While Soviet troops amounted to no more than 500 men at a time, Soviet volunteers often operated Soviet-made Republican tanks and aircraft, particularly at the beginning of the war.
 In addition, the Soviet Union directed Communist parties around the world to organize and recruit the International Brigades.
-Another significant Soviet involvement was the pervasive activity of the NKVD all along the Republican rearguard.
-Communist figures like Vittorio Vidali ("Comandante Contreras"), Iosif Grigulevich and, above all, Alexander Orlov led those not-so-secret operations, that included murders like those of Andreu Nin and José Robles.